Journal of Cell Science

 Dartmouth Digital Commons Citation

 Hodge, Christine A.; Choudhary, Vineet; Wolyniak, Michael J.; Scarcelli, John J.; Schneiter, Roger; and Cole, Charles N., "Integral Membrane Proteins Brr6 and Apq12 Link Assembly of the Nuclear Pore Complex to Lipid Homeostasis in the Endoplasmic Reticulum" (2009).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 1734.